wbcolon/xPlay/README.md

 The queue does support a shuffle mode in which the queued tracks will be played at random.
 The jump to an individual track in the queue or the deque of a single track is not supported in shuffle mode.
 Each track of the queue has a tooltip showing the artist and album the track belongs to.
+The playlist dialog box will open upon pressing the *PlayList* button at the botton of the queue.
+It allows to save the current queue as playlist into the database for later use.
+The dialog allows for loading playlists that are stored in the database or remove any of the stored playlists (including their entries).

 The database overlay (if activated) marks every artist, album and track with a star (*) if it has been played within the configured time period.
 For each track a tooltip is added that shows how many times this track has been